petk/php-build-system/README.md

 To enable testing the `enable_testing()` is added to the `CMakeLists.txt` file and the tests are added with `add_test()`.

-To run the tests using CMake in command line:
+To run the tests using CMake on the command line:

 ```sh
 ctest --progress --verbose